 “Let’s get this going then,” Len said.
 “We’ll alert the manager we’re here so he could get ready.”

 Cyndi followed Len, her spirit still high.
 Nic was just lagging behind them.
 He had no idea why he let Len’s pitiful look conquered him.

 Five minutes into the shoot, Nic had already regretted the decision about three million times.
 Cyndi kept edging closer and closer to him, making him work harder trying to dive from her grasp.
 But Len had no idea, asking Nic to smile and hold the pose.
 Len even complimented Cyndi for being a natural.

-Cynthia was shaking her head by the time Nic and Cyndi went inside to change to another outfit.
+Cynthia was shaking her head by the time Nic and Cyndi went inside to change into another outfit.
 “She’s really driving people’s patience.”